viszsec/Red-Team-Simulation-Test/README.md

 # Red-Team-Simulation-Test
-pshell script for Deception tool and Breach Attack Simulation tool
+pshell script for Deception tool and Breach Attack Simulation tool test.

 You'll need to specify any path based on your environment.
 Run all at one time.